inception-project/pycaprio/README.md

 Check the [documentation](https://pycaprio.readthedocs.io) if you want to know more.

 ## License
-Pycaprio is under the MIT license.
-Check it out [here](https://opensource.org/licenses/MIT)
+PyCaprio is under the MIT license.
+Check it out [here](https://opensource.org/licenses/MIT).

+PyCaprio was originally developed by [Savanamed](https://github.com/Savanamed/pycaprio) and Javier Luna Molina.
+It is now part of the INCEpTION project.